isomerpages/alps-corp/pages/terms-of-use.md

 b. any of the Website Functions;

-c. any Content, except to the extent expressly permitted in these Website T&Cs; or
+c. any Content, except to the extent expressly permitted in these Website T&amp;Cs; or

-d.  any other content submitted, distributed or otherwise reproduced by any person accessing or using the Website or the Website Functions (“**Third Party Content**”) except with the prior written consent of  ALPSand the owner of such Third Party Content.
+d.  any other content submitted, distributed or otherwise reproduced by any person accessing or using the Website or the Website Functions (“**Third Party Content**”) except with the prior written consent of &nbsp;ALPSand the owner of such Third Party Content.